-Activity Impact Pupils with low Interventions including Neli, Blast, phonics and Welcomm, coupled with high starting points are quality first teaching was able to redress the low starting points in EYFS thus enabled to catch up helping our disadvantaged pupils catch up and not fall further behind particularly on return from periods of lockdown.

-quickly and achieve in line with their peers Individual disadvantaged pupils' gaps analysed to target intervention for reading, writing and maths.
+Activity Impact Pupils with low starting points are enabled to catch up quickly and achieve in line with their peers.
+Interventions including NELI, Blast, phonics and Welcomm, coupled with high quality first teaching was able to redress the low starting points in EYFS thus helping our disadvantaged pupils align with their peers.
+Individual disadvantaged pupils' gaps analysed to target intervention for reading, writing and maths.
 Interventions provided by class teachers as part of quality wave one provision and planned intervention groups provided by additional maths and reading teachers, PP lead, EAL support and SENCO accelerated progress for some disadvantaged pupils including higher attaining pupils.
-The National tutoring programme was introduced in year groups 1 and 2 and 59 of the 60 children targeted achieved age related or above expectations.
-However, there are some disadvantaged pupils still not performing as well as their peers.
+The National tutoring programme was utilised in year groups 1 and 2 with all targeted children achieving at least age related or above expectations.